mavlink/mavlink-devguide/en/guide/xml_schema.md

 The generator toolchain can be configured to conditionally build messages omitting the `deprecated` entries.

+> [!TIP]
-> **Tip** An entity should be marked as deprecated only when the main users have had an opportunity to update to the new method.
+> An entity should be marked as deprecated only when the main users have had an opportunity to update to the new method.

 As a concrete example, below we see that [SET_MODE](../messages/common.md#SET_MODE) is deprecated and replaced by [MAV_CMD_DO_SET_MODE](../messages/common.md#MAV_CMD_DO_SET_MODE) on `2015-12`.